-Alex, a 29-year-old publicist, came to my office asking to be cared for according to an andragogical model, which is widely used in adult education.
+Alex, a 29-year-old publicist, came to my office asking for medical care according to an andragogical model, widely used in adult education.
 He requested a tutorial, seeking to better understand the medical language, which would lead to a closer patient-physician relationship.
 The tutorial was just an instrument to achieve his goals.
 It allowed Alex to actively interact in assessing the risks and benefits of all proposed interventions.

-Gradually, Alex established a strong relationship of trust with me.
-He fully exercised informed consent.
-The andragogical methodology emphasized self-determination, objectivity and commitment to the doctor in solving his life crisis.
+Gradually, Alex established a strong relationship of trust with me and fully exercised informed consent.
+The andragogical approach emphasized self-determination, objectivity and commitment in solving his life crisis.
 He expressed focus, courage and persistence.

 Meanwhile, I felt promoted.

-Finally, I realized that the coach's idea was a model to be followed in healthcare.
+Finally, I realized that the coach's idea was a model to be pursued in health care.
 The approach covered technical, educational and emotional issues.
-The work became a genuine commitment, returning as human gratification.
+The work required a bilateral commitment, returning a feeling of personal gratification.

 Alex's motivation was contagious.
-He wanted to live, recover his health and rebuild his life with Sue.
-She shared the same expectations.
+He wanted to live, recover his health and rebuild his life.
+His wife shared the same expectations.
 They were looking in the same direction, expressing themselves with exceptional harmony.
 They shared all the challenges and decisions.
 They projected a favorable outcome and made every effort to achieve it.
-The couple was emotionally healthy, which facilitated their relationship with the doctor.
-I felt that my interventions were enhanced by the couple's expectation of victory.
-I kept my rationality and neutrality, without abandoning the human dimension of the interferences.
+The couple were emotionally healthy, which contributed to a good relationship.
+I felt that my interventions were enhanced by the couple's favorable expectations.
+Despite the strong emotional appeal, I kept my rationality and neutrality, without abandoning the human dimension of the interaction.

-Alex's story has in its essence the ability to create stable bonds of trust.
-This behavior was explicit throughout our relationship.
+This clinical simulation brings in its essence the ability to create stable bonds of trust.
+This behavior was expressed throughout the story.

 Attention: The story 6 was published sequentially from PLOT 1 to PLOT 6 and you will always see the most recent posting.
 To read Story 6 from the beginning, just click in the numbered links located at the bottom of the homepage.